New York Business Bankruptcy LawyerBook an appointment

 Chapter 11 Debtor in Possession

 This is another business bankruptcy, and it’s an option for those who want to keep their company going.
-Bankruptcy helps you reorganize your current debts and pay them off partially so that they no longer weigh down your balance sheet.
+Bankruptcy helps business debtors reorganize their current financial affairs and pay debts off partially so that they no longer weigh down their balance sheet.

 Highlights of a Chapter 11 business bankruptcy: